speed, meth, crystal meth, chalk, ice,

 Once the effects of the drug wear off, feelings of exhaustion and depression often occur, which can cause the person to reuse the drug over days or even weeks in what CAMH refers to as a “binge and crash” pattern.

 Users of the drug find themselves chasing the euphoric feeling from the first time it was used, while experiencing less and less pleasure.
-This can lead to higher doses of the drug, which can have significantly harm the brain.
+This can lead to higher doses of the drug, which can significantly harm the brain.
 Eventually the person may not receive any pleasure at all.

 Meth is one of the most addictive drugs, it has extreme negative side-effects and risks, and it is one of the hardest drugs to treat.